Strangemother/django-trim/docs/forms/quickforms.md

 {% quickform.form "app:formview-name" %}
 ```

-## Demo
+## Example Usage

-You should have a _view_ and it should be ready for a standard `FormView`.
+The `{% quickform "app:formview-name" %}` utilised an `FormView`.
 The `quickform` templatetag extracts the `form_class` and produces a finished form.

+### Setup

-The view and URL for the target form isn't special.
-Here we can use trim parts to cutdown on boilerplate
+The view, form, and URL (for the target formview) are not special.
+For the example you should already have:

+1. A FormView
+2. A URL to the FormView

+Or to clarify you have a ready-to-go standard form of some type.
+For this example we create a basic `product_seach:searchform` on the POST URL `/search/`:

 _views.py_
 ```py